Lighthouses of the Philippines: Southwest Luzon

 Binuangan

 2015.
 Active; focal plane 18 m (59 ft); two white flashes every 5 s.
 16 m (52 ft) square solid concrete tower with a staircase spiralling around the tower.
 Entire lighthouse is white.
-A photo and a second photo are available and Google has a satellite view.
+A 2022 photo by Lenlen Gatus is at right, another photo and a third photo are available, Jesse Marcos has a 2024 closeup, and Google has a satellite view.
 Note: there is another Binuangan Light in Northern Mindanao.
-Located on the waterfront in Binuagan, a fishing village in the Obando municipality, 16 km (10 mi) north of Manila.
-Admiralty F2642.5.
+Located on the waterfront in Binuangan, a fishing village in the Obando municipality, 16 km (10 mi) north of Manila.
+PCG-0829; Admiralty F2642.5.

 * Pamarawan